stonepros/stone/doc/man/8/stoneadm.rst

 add-repo
 --------

-configure local package repository to also include the ceph repository.
+configure local package repository to also include the stone repository.

 Arguments: